skip to content

 DPhil(Oxon), LLB (hons), BSc (Melb), MBioethics (Monash)

-Professor of Intellectual Property and Medical Law (Grade 11); Director Centre for Law, Medicine and Life Sciences
+Professor of Intellectual Property and Medical Law; Director Centre for Law, Medicine and Life Sciences

 My research focuses on biotechnology and bio-information, with the aim of understanding and improving the legal frameworks that govern this field This task has taken on special significance over the past two decades as advances in biotechnology, medicine and information technology have dramatically increased the storage and use of human bodies, organs, tissues, and DNA.
 As part of my research, I examine the laws that control the development and commercialisation of biotechnology, as well as those that facilitate it.
 This includes information law (primarily trade secrets, confidentiality and data protection), patent law, and other legislation and common law affecting medical research and technology.
 The research is informed by interdisciplinary perspectives, and where appropriate contributes to practical policy developments.